State Laws That Protect Freedom of the Press for Students

 In public schools, we’re supposed to be teaching kids about our Constitution.
 The First Amendment is something that they should be allowed to live and breathe, not just study it… Don’t mess with the students!

-Key aspects of the Washington New Voices law include:
+Key aspects of the Washington New Voices law for the rights of student journalists include:

 • The Washington legislature expressly recognizes freedom of expression through school-sponsored media as a “fundamental principle of our democratic society granted by the First Amendment.”